 PLA (polylactic acid) is one of the most widely used 3D printing materials and also the recommended material for beginners.
-It prints fast, it is safe and can be used for a broad range of models and applications.
-Here is everything you need to know to start printing with Ultimaker PLA.
+It prints fast, is safe, and can be used for a broad range of models and applications.
+The following is everything you need to know about printing with Ultimaker PLA.

-Always use the latest version of Cura and make sure that your 3D printer is updated with the latest firmware version to include the correct material profile for Ultimaker PLA.
+Note: Always use the latest version of Ultimaker Cura and make sure that your 3D printer is updated with the latest firmware version to include the correct material profile for Ultimaker PLA.

-Do not remove the 3D print while the build plate is still warm.
+Once the 3D print has finished, do not remove it while the build plate is still warm.
 This can result in deformation of the base of your print.

-Ultimaker PLA emits a low level of gasses and particles when 3D printed in accordance with the recommended temperatures in the table above.
-To ensure a comfortable and healthy environment, we recommend 3D printing in a well-ventilated area.
+Ultimaker PLA emits a low level of gases and particles when 3D printed in accordance with the recommended temperatures in the table above.
+To ensure a comfortable and healthy working environment, we recommend 3D printing in a well-ventilated area.

 For more information, download the safety data sheet for Ultimaker PLA here.